Kanpur violence: 36 persons arrested, police file three cases

 The BJP leader had made the remarks during a show about the Gyanvapi mosque-Kashi Vishwanath temple dispute on Times Now on May 26.
 A day later, the news channel distanced itself from Sharma’s comments after a huge controversy erupted on social media.

 Videos of Kanpur violence on social media showed residents hurling stones at each others.
-Three persons, including a police officer, were injured in the clashes, according to ANI.
+At least 40 persons, including 20 police personnel, sustained injuries during the violence, officials said.

 Police Commissioner Vijay Singh Meena said that authorities are identifying more persons on the basis of the videos.
-“Action under [Uttar Pradesh Gangsters and Anti-Social Activities (Prevention) Act] will be taken against conspirators and their property will either be seized or demolished,” he said.
+“Action under [Uttar Pradesh Gangsters and Anti-Social Activities (Prevention) Act] will be taken against conspirators and their property will either be seized or demolished,” he said, according to ANI.

 In recent months, several Bharatiya Janata Party-ruled state governments have resorted to demolishing allegedly illegal structures of accused persons in incidents of violence.
 A majority of these structures belonged to Muslims.
 There is no law that provides for demolishing properties as a punitive measure without the establishment of guilt.